Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Introduction

 \begin{theorem}[Coherence for Frobenius structures] Let $P, Q: X \to Y$ be 2\-morphisms in \free \F, such that $X$ is connected and acyclic, with nonempty boundary.
 Then $P = Q$. \end{theorem}

-The proof strategy is to `rotate' such 2\-morphisms until they are in the image of the obvious embedding $\free \P \to \free \F$, and then to apply coherence for pseudomonoids.
-The central higher-categorical arguments are verified with the web-based proof assistant \href{https://ncatlab.org/nlab/show/Globular}{\emph{Globular}}~\cite{globular}, with direct links provided to the formalized proofs.
+The proof strategy is to `rotate' such 2\-morphisms until they are in the image of the obvious embedding $\free \P \to \free \F$, and then to apply coherence for pseudomonoids to conclude the desired result.
+The central higher-categorical arguments are verified with the web-based proof assistant \href{https://ncatlab.org/nlab/show/Globular}{\emph{Globular}}~\cite{globular}, with direct links provided inline to the formalized proofs.